William R. Markesbery, MD (1932-2010)

 The center was established to identify and study those issues that directly influence how older persons live today and will live tomorrow.
 The center's research efforts are directed at improving the lives of older individuals by searching for the causes, treatment and cures of dementing neurodegenerative diseases and stroke and by the study of physical and social environments that lead to improved health.
 Center efforts also focus on education and community service.
 For example, there are specialized clinical services for geriatric patients, training programs for health care professionals, and self-enrichment activities for older persons.

 A major goal of the Sanders-Brown Center on Aging is to support life-long growth and development.
 To accomplish this goal, we sponsor a wide range of research, service, and educational activities.
 We hope that these efforts enrich the environment for those who are old today and will benefit those who grow older tomorrow.

-The Center is directed by Linda J. Van Eldik (Professor of Neuroscience).
+The center is directed by Linda J. Van Eldik, PhD, professor of neuroscience.